rushisangani/RSSelectionMenu/README.md

 ### Custom Models or Dictionary
 - RSSelectionMenu can also works with Custom Models.
-- Inherit your models from NSObject.
+- Inherit your models from NSObject or use Codable class/struct.
 - Implement UniqueProperty protocol and define your unique property in the model.

 ### Custom Models with Custom Cells